home / skills / pproenca / dot-skills / react

 /skills/.curated/react

-This skill helps you optimize React 19 components for concurrent rendering and server components, delivering faster, smoother user experiences.
+This skill helps you optimize React 19 components for concurrent rendering, server components, actions, and memoization to improve performance.

 npx playbooks add skill pproenca/dot-skills --skill react